a5221985/tutorials/ReactNative/react_native_advanced_concepts.md

 				</View>

 ### Moving a Ball ###
+1. `main.js`

+		const styles ...
+			flex: 1,
+			backgroundColor: '#fff'

+2. `Ball.js`
+	1. Answers to questions:
+		1. Where is the item right now?
+			1. Use `Animated.ValueXY`
+		2. Where is the element moving to?
+			1. Use `Animated.Spring`
+		3. Which element are we moving?
+			1. Use `Animated.View`
+3. `Ball.js`

 ### How Animations Work ###
 ### Animation from Another Angle ###
 ### Swipe Deck Props ###